 7.13.5.1 General

 When a MCData user is supported with MCData message store all his incoming communications shall be stored in his account in the MCData message store when he has requested.
-This generic SDS procedure applies to all in subclause 7.4.2 when the MCData user requests to store the MCData communication.
+This generic SDS procedure applies to all procedures in subclause 7.4.2 when the MCData user requests to store the MCData communication.

 7.13.5.2 Procedure